nrwl/nx/docs/generated/api-angular/generators/setup-tailwind.md

 Type: `string`

-The name of the project to add the TailwindCSS setup for.
+The name of the project to add the Tailwind CSS setup for.

 ### buildTarget